mediative/sparrow/README.md

 This library requires Spark 1.3+.

+## Limitations and Known Issues

+ - Fields of type `java.sql.Timestamp` is not supported.
+ - Custom wrapper fields types is not supported.
+ - Conversion of certain other field types are not supported.

+See the [CodecLimitationsTest](core/src/test/scala/com.mediative.sparrow/CodecLimitationsTest.scala) for details.

 ## Getting Started

 The best way to get started at this point is to read the [API